rushikeshwayal/Inventory-Management/readme.md

 10. **Invoice Generation**: Automatically generate invoices for each transaction, ensuring proper documentation and accountability.

+11. **Admin Portal**: An admin portal to view all inventory data and transaction history in graphical form, offering insights and analysis to assist in decision-making.

 ## Features

 - **NLP for Shelf Life Determination**: Utilize NLP algorithms to automatically assess the shelf life of products based on product type, storage conditions, and other relevant factors.